aurbano/aurbano.eu/content/note/2019-12-18-journey-into-haskell.md

 primes :: Integral a => Int -> [a]
 ```

-The type definition for `primes` confirms the assumption, let's move on to the body:
+The type definition for `primes` confirms the assumption, let's move on to the body (I'll show it complete first, then break it down by lines)

 ```haskell
 primes n = take n $ sieve [2..]